LIKE-Productions/work_app/README.md

 ## Tracking our development process

 *May 29, 2020.* The first steps of our development process, where I am just initializing the workspace that Node gives me.
-This is not operable, and even if it was
+This is not operable.

+*May 30 2020.* The next big step of our development process, where I have just made a /docx page to convert the documents.
+I have copied the Mammoth browser-demo page, and I am in the process of stripping it down to the only important parts.

 ### Dependencies